 While Americans are consuming more vegetables and fruit than in 1970, the average U.S. diet still falls short of the recommendations in the 2015-2020 Dietary Guidelines for Americans for these major food groups.
-Americans, on average, consumed more than the recommended amounts of meat, eggs, and nuts and grains in 2016.
+Americans, on average, consumed more than the recommended amounts from the meat, eggs, and nuts group and the grains group in 2017.

 In 2017, 64.1 pounds of chicken per person on a boneless, edible basis were available for Americans to eat, compared to 54.3 pounds of beef.
 Chicken began its upward climb in the 1940s, overtaking pork in 1996 as the second most consumed meat.
 Since 1970, U.S. chicken availability per person has more than doubled.
 In 2017, 16.1 pounds of fish and shellfish per person were available for consumption.

-In 2017, 35.2 pounds per person of corn products (flour and meal, hominy and grits, and food starch) were available for consumption in the United States, up from 12.2 pounds per person in 1977, according to ERS’s food availability data.
-Wheat flour availability was 131.8 pounds per person in 2017—16.4 pounds higher than in 1977, but a decline from levels in the late 1990s.
+In 2018, 35.2 pounds per person of corn products (flour and meal, hominy and grits, and food starch) were available for consumption in the United States, up from 21.7 pounds per person in 1988, according to ERS’s food availability data.
+Wheat flour availability was 132.1 pounds per person in 2018, below its peak of 146.8 pounds in 1997.

-According to ERS’s loss-adjusted food availability data, Americans consumed 1.5 cup-equivalents of dairy products per person per day in 1976 and in 2016—half the recommended amount for a 2,000-calorie-per-day diet.
+Dairy products available for consumption after adjusting for losses totaled 1.5 cup-equivalents of dairy products per person per day in 1977 and in 2017—half the recommended amount for a 2,000-calorie-per-day diet.
 While overall quantity is the same, the mix has changed.
-Fluid milk consumption has fallen from 0.9 to 0.5 cup per person per day, while cheese consumption has doubled.
+Loss-adjusted availability of fluid milk has fallen from 0.9 to 0.5 cup per person per day, while loss-adjusted cheese availability has doubled.